mottaquikarim/PythonProgramming/app/src/Topics/lists.md

 # => ["Brandi", "Zoe", "Steve", "Aleksander", "Dasha", "Sonyl"]
 ```

-## Adding Elements: Insert

 `.insert()`:

-- A built in `list` operation.
-- Adds to any point in the list
+- Adds to any point in the list.
-- Takes any element and an index.
+- Takes a index argument.

 ```python
 # your_list.insert(index, item)